 - 1. $\blacksquare$ button shows or hides the navigation bar. - 2.
 Rohde & Schwarz®Cybersecurity GmbH logo. - 3.
 Language menu that allows you to select the language of the web client. - 4.
 User menu that allows you to quit the current session and return to the login page. - 5.
 System menu with which you shut down or restart the LANCOM R&S® Unified Firewall, reset it to its factory settings, or choose a recovery point.
 When the firmware is updated, a recovery point is set automatically.
 If no logins take place for a certain time after the update, an error is assumed to exist and the previous version is reactivated according to your settings.
-See also Updates Settings on page 50. - 6.
-A help menu with links to the PDF version of the LANCOM R&S®Unified Firewall User Manual. - 7.
+See also Updates Settings on page 49. - 6.
+A help menu with links to the PDF version of the LANCOM R&S® Unified Firewall User Manual, the LANCOM Support Knowledge Base and some tutorial videos. - 7.
 Time remaining before the automatic logout from the web client.